Local

 Read the budget at this link.

-Chapel Hill Town Manager Ted Vorhees Town of Chapel Hill
+Chapel Hill Town Manager Ted Voorhees Town of Chapel Hill

 What about the Chapel Hill Public Library?